 Lee Watanabe-Crockett works with governments, education systems, international agencies, and corporations to help people and organisations connect to their highest purpose and realise their wish for the future.

 Lee believes in creating balance in the reality of a digital present and future.
 As such, living in Japan, he studies Aikido, Buddhism, and the Shakuhachi, a traditional Japanese bamboo flute.

 Joyful curiosity is the foundation of his approach to creating vital learning environments for groups around the world.

-His several best-selling books including Literacy is not Enough, Growing Global Digital Citizens, and Mindful Assessment, have garnered many awards and are used in schools and universities around the world.
+His several best-selling books including Literacy is Not Enough, Growing Global Digital Citizens, Mindful Assessment, and his most recent Future-Focused Learning: 10 Essential Shifts of Everyday Practice have garnered many awards and are used in schools and universities around the world.